kite1988/velda/README.md

  * [Twitter image tweets](https://github.com/kite1988/velda/tree/master/dataset/Twitter)
  * [Wikipedia Picture of the Day](https://github.com/kite1988/velda/tree/master/dataset/POTD) (POTD) dataset.

- As restricted by the Weibo and Twitter policy, we are only able to release their Post IDs.
+ As restricted by the Weibo and Twitter policy, we are only able to release the Post IDs.
 For POTD, we release the dataset with extracted features.

 **Please cite our AAAI'15 paper if you use our code or dataset.
 Thanks!**